Jahia/widen-asset-picker/doc/en/contentDefinition.md

 ### Views
 The module provides 3 views :
-1. a [default view][pdf.jsp] which return the Widen PDF viewer loaded through an iframe.
+1. a [default view][pdf.jsp] which returns the Widen PDF viewer loaded through an iframe.
 The iframe src is the value stored in the property `wden:viewer`.
     The minimal height of the viewer can be forced by the user (cf. [PDF Advanced Settings](#views)) or the template integrator (`pdfMinHeight` : 512).

-1. a [HTML5 viewer][pdf.viewerHTML5.jsp] which use the
+1. an [HTML5 viewer][pdf.viewerHTML5.jsp] which uses the
     native pdf viewer loaded through an iframe.
-TThe iframe src is the value stored in the property `wden:viewerHtml5`.
+The iframe src is the value stored in the property `wden:viewerHtml5`.
     The minimal height of the viewer can be forced by the user (cf. [PDF Advanced Settings](#views)) or the template integrator (`pdfMinHeight` : 512).

-1. a [link][pdf.link.jsp] which return the value of `wden:docHTMLLink`.
+1. a [link][pdf.link.jsp] which returns the value of `wden:docHTMLLink`.
 The view uses directly the HTML code returned by the Widen API.